Synovial Chondromatosis

 Side-lying Hip Abduction

 Lay on your side and bend your bottom knee to give you better balance.
 Support your head with a pillow or towel roll.
 Straighten the top knee by tightening the muscles on the top of your thigh.
-Flex your foot so your toes face forward, lift your leg up toward the ceiling, lifting no higher than the line of your body.
+Flex your foot so your toes face forward, and lift your leg up toward the ceiling, lifting no higher than the line of your body.
 Pause, then slowly lower your leg back down to the start position.
 Do 10 repetitions of this exercise on each leg, 3 sets once per day.
 Perform this exercise 2-3 days per week.

 4)PRONE STRAIGHT LEG RAISING :